 With seriously simple ingredients and incredibly easy steps, anyone can make 7 UP biscuits, you don’t even need 7 UP, any lemon-lime soda will due.
 Start to finish in 30 minutes and you only need 1 bowl so clean up’s a breeze.

-Since these fluffy biscuits are made with soda, they’re lightly sweet with a unique flavor you won’t find in traditional buttermilk biscuit.
+Since these fluffy biscuits are made with soda, they’re lightly sweet with a unique flavor you won’t find in traditional buttermilk biscuit or in savory pimento cheese biscuits.
 In fact, you don’t even need buttermilk for this easy biscuit recipe.
+They’re not as sweet as a honey butter biscuit, but you will notice a little sweetness.

 Not only are the ingredients simple, you can get these tender biscuits on the table in under 30 minutes.
 Bake in a casserole dish or in a cast iron skillet for a faster cook time, square or round, you choose.

 You might be asking, what’s so special about these biscuits.
-While the soda give them a different texture, the are baked in a layer of melted butter.
+While the soda gives them a different texture, they are baked in a layer of melted butter, like swim biscuits.
 This adds flavor but also makes the sides and bottom a little crispy.

 I didn’t grow up with 7 UP biscuits, we were a traditional buttermilk biscuit family so I had to do a lot of experimenting with this recipe to get it just right.
 I did not want to use Bisquick which is what the original recipe calls for.